ghi-electronics/Documentation/software/tinyclr/tutorials/secure-storage.md

 # Secure Storage
 ---
-There are two secure storage areas you may find useful: the configuration storage area and the one time programmable storage area.
+There are two secure storage areas you may find useful: the configuration storage area and the one-time programmable storage area.

 ## Configuration Storage
 This 128 KByte secure storage area is organized as 4096 blocks of 32 bytes each.
 Configuration storage can be erased and modified.
 Performing an `erase all` in TinyCLR Config will wipe out this area.
 As this area is comprised of a single sector of flash memory, only the whole storage area can be erased.
 Partial erases are not possible.